-Providing an apology does not necessarily mean that an agency accepts its actions were in breach of the IP Act, nor does it stop an agency from providing information on how its actions were compliant with the obligations in the IP Act.
+One of the most common outcomes sought by complainants is an apology.
+Apologising does not automatically mean your agency agrees that its actions were in breach of the IP Act, nor does it stop an agency from providing information about how its actions complied with the obligations in the IP Act.

-A person makes a complaint because they are unhappy or dissatisfied.
-Even where the act or practice being complained about is not a breach of the agency’s obligations under the IP Act (for example, where the agency has disclosed personal information in a circumstance permitted by the IP Act), the fact that a complaint has been made indicates that the actions of the agency has negatively impacted the individual.
-Apologising for this impact, especially where the apology is communicated sincerely, can go a long way towards resolving a complaint informally and restoring the relationship between the individual and the agency.
+A person complains because they are unhappy or dissatisfied.
+Even where your agency hasn’t breached its obligations under the IP Act (for example, the agency disclosed personal information in circumstances permitted by the IP Act), the fact that a complaint was made means your agency’s actions negatively impacted the individual.
+Apologising for this impact, especially where the apology is communicated sincerely, can go a long way towards informally resolving the complaint and restoring the relationship between the individual and the agency.

 Attempts at resolution often fail where an agency does not provide an apology in a timely manner or the apology is so qualified that it appears insincere.

-In some instances, complaints brought to OIC for mediation were escalated by the complainant because the agency focussed on whether its actions were technically in breach of the IP Act, and/or shifted blame or responsibility to the complainant.
-Focussing on what can be done rather than who was wrong will help achieve resolution, and allows for service improvement opportunities.
+In some instances, complaints are escalated to the OIC for mediation because the agency focussed on whether its actions were technically in breach of the IP Act, and/or shifted blame or responsibility to the complainant.
+Focussing on what can be done rather than who was wrong will help achieve resolution and allow for service improvement opportunities.